ungive/mediaremote-adapter/README.md

 You can add `MediaRemoteAdapter` to your project as a Swift Package dependency.

 1. In Xcode, open your project and navigate to **File > Add Packages...**
-2. Select **Add Local...**
-3. Navigate to the root directory of this project and click **Add Package**.
+2. Enter the repository URL: `https://github.com/ejbills/mediaremote-adapter.git`
-4. Choose the `MediaRemoteAdapter` product and add it to your application's target.
+3. Choose the `MediaRemoteAdapter` product and add it to your application's target.

-Xcode will automatically compile the Objective-C code and bundle the Perl script with your application.
+### Important: Embedding the Framework

+After adding the package, you must ensure the framework is correctly embedded and signed in your application target.

+1. In the Project Navigator, select your project, then select your main application target.
+2. Go to the **General** tab.
+3. Find the **"Frameworks, Libraries, and Embedded Content"** section.
+4. The `MediaRemoteAdapter.framework` should be listed.
+5. Change its setting from "Do Not Embed" to **"Embed & Sign"**.

+This step is crucial.
+It ensures the framework is copied into your app and signed with the same developer identity, which is required by macOS.

 ## Usage